felixgborrego/telegram-tracker/README.md

 * Get your Telegram API and Hash —  which can be obtained at https://my.telegram.org.

-Other than the `crate` declared at `Cargo.toml`, this crate needs `tdjson 1.6.0 dylib` in your path for building and running your application.
+Other than the `crate` declared at `Cargo.toml`, this crate needs `tdjson 1.7.0 dylib` in your path for building and running your application.

 * Install the dependencies:
   `brew install gperf cmake openssl`

-* Add the libtdjson dynamic library to path (warning: it must be 1.6.0):
+* Add the libtdjson dynamic library to path (warning: it must be 1.7.0).
+  You can compile it following the [Tdlib build instructions](https://github.com/tdlib/td#building)
   ```
   export LD_LIBRARY_PATH=$PWD/lib/
   ```